T-Moody/Mineshafts/README.md

 #### Underground mining
 - place down a mineshaft entrance, grab your pickaxe and uncover the riches hiding deep in the earth
+- upon entering a mine you may dig around using your pickaxe and eventually find ores
+- building within mines is allowed
+- it is possible to link up separate mineshafts by digging towards them

 #### Abandoned mineshafts
 - explore the remains of past mining operations and fight the entrapped miners
+- abandoned mineshafts generate throughout the world and contain loot aswell as exposed ore veins

 ## Configuration
 Configuration for the mod is done within the ``GoldenJude_Mineshafts.cfg`` file created upon game launch.